#1 Outline the needs of your team

 Your software should be capable of more than just making calls and keeping logs.
 It should provide you with comprehensive reporting and analytics to help you make better decisions.
 For example, Voiptime Cloud includes sales pipeline, agents’ KPI, and campaign reports, which allow organizations to get a complete picture of what is going on in their call center.
 Our clients really enjoy the versatility of our software.

 #3 Configure your software

-Cloud-based solutions are “plug and play” options, but they still need some basic configuration.
-If we’re talking about outbound call center, you should create teammates, import contacts for phone dialing, set up outbound campaigns, configure redialing intervals, maybe purchase a local (DID) number for some other region.
+Cloud-based solutions are “plug-and-play” options, but they still need some basic configuration.
+If we’re talking about an outbound call center, you should create teammates, import contacts for phone dialing, set up outbound campaigns, configure redialing intervals, maybe purchase a local (DID) number for some other region.
 You might also need to integrate your call center solution with other business apps you use.

 Once you had your call center software optimized, test it out.
 Go through different scenarios so that you are sure that everything is configured optimally.
 The better you check it, the fewer angry prospects you’ll meet along the way.
 This process can be simplified with the help of your software vendor.
 For example, we at Voiptime Cloud offer a free consultation for our customers during the first month of cooperation and monitor their work regularly.

 #4 Provide training for your team